-To improve her telling, Kim joined the National Storytelling Network, Northlands Storytelling Network, Illinois Storytelling, Inc.,became a charter member of the Champaign-Urbana Storytelling Guild (founded by nationally renowned teller Dan Keding), and began attending festivals and concerts whenever possible to learn and meet more accomplished tellers.
-She also worked as part of the tandem storytelling team Kim Squared with environmental educator and friend Kim Petzing.
+To improve my telling, I joined the National Storytelling Network, Northlands Storytelling Network, Illinois Storytelling, Inc.,became a charter member of the Champaign-Urbana Storytelling Guild (founded by nationally renowned teller Dan Keding), and began attending festivals and concerts whenever possible to learn and meet more accomplished tellers.
+I also worked as part of the tandem storytelling team called Kim Squared with environmental educator and friend Kim Petzing.

-Some of Kim's prepared programs are listed here.
-She is also happy to create custom programs for your classroom or event.
+Some of my prepared programs are listed here.
+I am also happy to create custom programs for your classroom or event.

 Cinderella: Versions of this favorite fairy tale told from around the world.

-Trickster Stories: Whether Anansi the Spider, Brer Rabbit, Hermes, Coyote, or one of many other cultural favorites, these pranksters have entertained and educated audiences for centuries.
+Trickster Stories: Whether Anansi the Spider, Hermes, Hare, or one of many other cultural favorites, these pranksters have entertained and educated audiences for centuries.

 Around the World in Stories: Span the globe in stories.
 Groups can choose to hear stories from a wide variety of countries or, with adequate lead time, a wide variety of stories from one country or on one theme.

 Stories in our Lives: Different types of stories reflect our need for encouragement, laughter, understanding, education, love, thought, friendship, healing, terror, and joy.
 Experience how stories fill our lives.

 Stories of Giving: A favorite at Christmas and Mother's Day, but appropriate all year long, this program emphasizes stories of the different ways (and different things) we give as caring human beings.

 Stories to Haunt Your Dreams: Ghost stories, plain and simple.